Amine2026/FairTravel/README.md

 -- UI/UX improvements: readable labels, card layouts, dropdown filters, loading/error states.

 This file is a quick reference.
 Update as your ontology grows!

+## API Features
+- Added an AI API endpoint (`/api/ai-query`) in the Flask backend to accept user questions for future natural language query processing.